 An analytical annotation allows you to explain the value of a source to your paper.
-It can help you gain a greater sense of what a given resource can contribute (or not) to your argument.
+It can help you gain a greater sense of what a given resource can contribute to your argument.
 Some components of a typical annotation are given below.
-You needn't include every one of them!
-Apply the criteria that best help you to analyze the document under review.
+It may not be necessary to include each aspect.
+Instead, apply those criteria that best help you analyze a given document.

 a brief description or summary of the resource

-a brief analysis of its thesis, argument, or focus
+a brief analysis of its argument or focus

 the context in which the document was created